TomEversdijk/Git-Guide/README.md

 $ git branch #Display all branches by name
 $ git branch -d <branch-name> #Safe delete branch: only possible if the branch is fully merged
 $ git branch -D <branch-name> #Unsafe delete branch: Always possible
+$ git fetch origin # Fetch all existing branches from the remote repository
 $ git merge <branch-name> #Merge the named branch into the current branch.
 Possibly resulting in conflicts.
 ```
 ### Github